bgatellier/heart-deno/README.md

 The detection of the installed modules of Heart in its Node.js version relied on package.json files.

-As they do not exist inb Deno, the choice has been made to rely on the import map mecanism of Deno.
+As they do not exist in Deno, the choice has been made to rely on the [import map mecanism](https://deno.land/manual/linking_to_external_code/import_maps).
 Which means:

 - Installed Heart modules MUST exist in the import map
-- The import map location is specified in the `importMap` property of the `deno.json` file.
+- The import map location MUST be specified in the `importMap` property of the `deno.json` file.

 ## Tests